Easy Cuban Bread Recipe with a Bread Machine (Pan Cubano)

 ingredients needed to make Cuban bread.Pin

-• SALT: The recipe was tested with table and sea salt.
-Add ¼ teaspoon extra if using Kosher salt.
+• Add ¼ teaspoon extra if using kosher salt.

 preferment after it has proofed for 4-8 hours.Pin

-If you skip the preferment, add those ingredients (⅛ t. instant yeast, ½ cup water-113 gr, and 1 cup-120 gr) of all-purpose flour along with the dough ingredients.
+Note: If you skipped the preferment, add those ingredients (⅛ t. instant yeast, ½ cup water-113 gr, and 1 cup-120 gr of all-purpose flour)along with the dough ingredients.

 Combining the preferment and remainder of the dough ingredients in a bread machine pan.Pin